funkelab/motile/docs/source/extending.rst

 We could create variables only for a subset of nodes, for pairs of edges, or the number of division events.

-Let's say we want to add new variables for *pairs of edges* that leave and enter the same node.
+Let's say we want to add new variables for *pairs of continuation edges* that leave and enter the same node.
 Having such a variable might be useful to, for example, measure the curvature of a track and put a cost on that.
+We only want to consider continuation edges (not split or merge edges), since divisions and merges often introduce sharp differences in cell movement.

 To create our new variables, we simply return a list of all pairs of edges we wish to have a variable for in :func:`instantiate
 <motile.variables.Variable.instantiate>`.
 However, declaring those variables
 alone is not sufficient.
-To give them semantic meaning, we also have to make sure that our edge-pair variables are set to 1 if the two edges they represent have been selected, and 0 otherwise.
+To give them semantic meaning, we also have to make sure that our edge-pair variables are set to 1 if the two edges they represent are both selected continuation edges, and 0 otherwise.
 To that end, we also add constraints that are specific to our variables by overriding the :func:`instantiate_constraints
 <motile.variables.Variable.instantiate_constraints>` method, such that our
-variables are linked to the already existing :class:`EdgeSelected
+variables are linked to the :class:`EdgeContinuation
-<motile.variables.EdgeSelected>` variables.
+<motile.variables.EdgeContinuation>` variables.

 The complete variable declaration looks like this:

 .. jupyter-execute::

-  import ilpy
-  from motile.variables import EdgeSelected
+  from motile.variables import EdgeContinuation

-  class EdgePairs(motile.variables.Variable):
+  class ContinuationPairs(motile.variables.Variable):

     @staticmethod
     def instantiate(solver):